 The First Council of Nicaea was held in 325 to clarify the date for the Easter celebration worldwide.
 After that, the ancient Christian Church resolved to celebrate Easter on the first Sunday following the Spring Equinox after the first full moon.

-The date changes yearly- it can fall on any Sunday between March 22 and April 25.
-So, for example, in 2022, Easter will be celebrated on April 17 and April 9 in 2023.
+The date for Easter changes yearly- it can fall on any Sunday between March 22 and April 25.
+So, for example, in 2023, Easter will be celebrated on April 9 and March 31 in 2024.

 Why do we celebrate Easter?